flexdinesh/dontannoyme/README.md

 Don't Annoy Me!
 ============

-"Tag that playboy" FB posts have been surfacing a lot lately and it's annoying af.
+"Tag that friend" FB posts have been surfacing a lot lately and it's annoying af.
 So this extension is a rescue to everyone who's annoyed by such posts.

 "Don't Annoy Me!" is a Chrome extension that will block and hide Facebook posts containing one or more user-provided forbidden words.
 Keep your tenuous friendship intact while hiding all mentions of "Tag that playboy"!